 Full disclosure is necessary at this point—threat modeling is not the same as adding tests to the “ball of mud” codebase and eventually getting decent test coverage.
 You will not be able to get away with doing just incremental modeling—you must tackle the whole architecture at some point.
 But the good news is that you will approach this point with more mature skills from getting the practice, and you will get a better overall model with less time spent than if you tried to build it upfront.

-Irene Michlin is a managing security consultant at NCC Group.
+Irene Michlin leads application security competency at IBM Europe.
 Previously, Irene worked as software engineer, architect, and technical lead at companies ranging from startups to corporate giants.
 Her professional interests include securing development life-cycles and architectures.

 ©2016, O'Reilly Media, Inc. • (800) 889-8969 or (707) 827-7019 • Monday-Friday 7:30am-5pm PT • All trademarks and registered trademarks appearing on oreilly.com are the property of their respective owners. • firstname.lastname@example.org